The Mestiza Muse

 Revitalizing Chemically Treated Hair Fibers

-Image of chemically damaged curly hair in need of ceramides.
+Image of chemically damaged curly hair.

 Chemical treatments such as oxidative hair bleaching, hair straightening, and permanent coloring impart substantial damage to the hair fiber.